 Interestingly enough, the Epidemiologic Catchment Area (ECA) studies found that nearly 40% of people with an alcohol disorder also fulfilled criteria for a psychiatric disorder; among people with other drug disorders, more than half reported symptoms of a psychiatric disorder.

 In many cases, treatment begins with a medical evaluation and a medically supervised detoxification from the substance.
 Psychotherapy is used to help the individual recover from any possible addiction, while also helping them develop appropriate coping skills.

 If you or a loved one in your life is suffering from a mood disorder or exhibits symptoms that prevent them from living a healthy, productive life, it may be time to seek treatment from a professional mental health center.

-Feinberg Health Care Solutions is able to offer intervention services and ongoing recovery support.
+Feinberg Consulting is able to offer intervention services and ongoing recovery support.
 The process of recovery is a life-long commitment.
 We can help your family find a new future.
 Call us at 877.538.5425 for more information.